Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *Cost unit group*
 Click the drop-down list to select a cost unit group.
-There are two default options available:

-  - **ALL GROUPS**
-  - **0 - no group**

-  [comment]: <> (When cost unit group(s) created, do they appear in the drop-down list, as it is the case for Kostenstellen/cost centers?
-Where are cost units created?)
+All available cost unit groups are displayed in the list.

   > [Info] For detailed information about creating and managing cost units, see [COST ACCOUNTING](./02e_CostAccounting.md).

 [comment]: <> (Check how it works!?)

 - *BWA number*
 Click the drop-down list to select the BWA report type to be created.
-The following options are available:
+All available BWA reports are displayed in the list.
+The following options are available by default:

     - **1: Profit and loss account**
     - **2: Cash basis accounting**